mogu-lab/mogu-lab.github.io/pages/joining.md

 ## Undergraduate Students at Wellesley

 <div class="alert alert-warning" role="alert" markdown="1">
-**Update:** We're currently looking for students to join us.
-If you're interested, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeTT0wh4oioq5A-hPSiipXk4Gh22u2rUD_m5WGRkyN3A_7rpA/viewform?usp=sf_link) by **Sunday, October 27, 2024 at midnight**.
-At the moment, we aren't taking any non-Wellesley students.
+**Update:** We've just finished hiring undergraduate collaborators for Spring and Summer 2025.
+If you're interested in working with us at some point, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdH317j6KSwbPZzXc0MsexB3KgOflOP9q3fGdM1Yzwc3jgmJw/viewform?usp=sf_link) and we will reach out to you next time there's an opportunity. *Unfortunately, we aren't taking any non-Wellesley students at the moment.*
 </div>

 If you're interested in working with us, email [Yaniv](https://yanivyacoby.github.io/){:target="_blank"} to ask about current research opportunities.
 Please include the answers to the questions below.
 This will help us find the right project for you.
 Please note that at the moment, *we aren't taking any non-Wellesley students*.